FREQUENTLY ASKED QUESTIONS

 No a referral is not needed to have an assessment with a physiotherapist, chiropractor, or massage therapist.
 However, a referral may be needed to be reimbursed by your health benefits plan.
 It is advised that you check your health benefits package before committing to treatment so there are no surprises.
 Chiropractors and Physiotherapists both have the ability to diagnose biomechanical issues and refer to other healthcare specialists when appropriate.

 Of course!
 We currently have 5 practitioners who can provide acupuncture treatments.
-According to your specific health benefits plan, acupuncture will be covered under either your physiotherapy or chiropractor coverage depending on which practitioner performed the service.
+According to your specific health benefits plan, acupuncture can be covered under your physiotherapy, chiropractor, massage therapy, or naturopathy coverage depending on which practitioner performed the service.
+It is always best practice to review your individual benefits plan prior to booking treatment to avoid any surprises.

 SWT is a treatment modality used by our Physiotherapist Colby.
 It uses high-intensity sound waves to break down adhesions, release tight muscles, promote blood flow, and create a healing process within the body.
 Commonly used for chronic injuries such as plantar fasciitis, low back pain, bone spurs, trigger points/muscle spasms.
 There is no extra charge for SWT above the regular physiotherapy treatment fee.